I am an Assistant Professor in the Electrical and Computer Engineering

 at the University of California, San Diego

-My research interests are in network economics, game theory, algorithmic economics, and reinforcement learning.
+My research interests are in network economics, game theory, ethics and economics of AI, and reinforcement learning.
 Specifically, my group studies decision making and learning in networks (network games and multi-agent reinforcement learning), fairness in AI (data biases and long-term impacts with human-in-the-loop), and economics of cyber security (incentive design and data analytics).
 Our research is generously supported by the National Science Foundation (NSF), Amazon, and Cisco.

 I have joined UC San Diego's

 Congratulations to our group members Pradeep Sharma Oruganti (PhD), Altan Turkoglu (MSc), Ian Thompson (BSc), and Jiaqi Xu (BSc) for the successful defense of their theses!

 I gave a talk on "(Fair) ML with Human in the Loop: Strategic Behavior and Incentive Design" at the Midwest Workshop on Control and Game Theory

 Our paper "The Impact of Network Design Interventions on the Security of Interdependent Systems" is accepted in the IEEE Transactions on Control of Network Systems